benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] minimum of three columns
 - [x] primary key

 #### Q32.
-MySQL option files provide a way to specify commonly used options so that they need not be entered on the command line each time you run a program.
-What is another name for the option files?
+MySQL option files provide a way to specify commonly used options so that they need not be entered on the command line each time you run a program; What is another name for the option files?

 - [ ] variable settings
 - [x] configuration files